ZEISS/LibCZI_NET/dotnet/docfx/docs/building.md

 ```

 ## How to Build Documentation
-This guide provides instructions for generating the documentation for the LibCZI_Net using docfx.
+This guide provides instructions for generating the documentation for the LibCZI_Net using Docfx.
 For the latter, the source files are located in the dotnet/docfx/docs folder.

 To compile the documentation, follow these steps: